treehouses/treehouses.github.io/pages/vi/dockertutorial.md

 The Systems team uses Docker to ensure that the tools developed by the remote team on a wide range of devices and operating systems work the same way, so a program will not perform differently on different computers.

-The docker cli is used when managing individual containers on a docker engine.
-It uses the client command line to access the docker daemon api.
+The Docker CLI is used when managing individual containers on a docker engine.
+It uses the client command line to access the Docker daemon api.

-We install and run Docker and Docker Compose from the Vagrant virtual machine because it is quicker to get everyone up and running and easier to troubleshoot as issues come up.
-Docker can also be installed directly on your machine.
-If you are curious about how to install Docker you can [read our guide](vi-docker-installation.md).
-We do **not recommend** running Planet this way because we may **not be able to help** if there are issues.
+Docker and Docker Compose are installed on the Raspberry Pi by default, and you can access these commands by ssh-ing into your Pi.

 We suggest you to look at [Docker CLI's reference](https://docs.docker.com/engine/reference/commandline/cli/) and [docker-compose CLI's reference](https://docs.docker.com/compose/reference/overview/) to find out more about their commands and usage.